 1. Grate cheese.
 To begin, grate a block of sharp cheddar cheese on the small holes of a box grater.
 Pre-grated cheese from the store is coated with a powder that prevents it from sticking, but that also makes it not work as well as freshly grated cheese in this recipe.

 2. Beat.
-Combine softened butter and cheese in a mixer and beat well using the paddle attachment until creamy and light, stopping to scraping the bottom and sides of the bowl once or twice.
+Combine softened butter and cheese in a mixer and beat well using the paddle attachment until creamy and light, stopping to scrape the bottom and sides of the bowl once or twice.
 This should take about 10 minutes to really smooth out the butter and cheese into a mostly homogenous mixture.

 1. Add flour and spices.
 Once the butter and cheese mixture is well-blended, add in the flour and spices.
 Mix on low speed until the ingredients start to come together, then increase the speed to medium-low to medium and mix until a thick, almost playdough-like dough forms.
-You may need to stop the mixture and scrape the bottom of the bowl once or twice to make sure everything is evenly incorporated.
+You may need to stop the mixer and scrape the bottom of the bowl once or twice to make sure everything is evenly incorporated.

 1. Pipe cheese straws.
 Transfer a portion of the cheese straw dough to a cookie press fitted with an open star attachment and squeeze out long strips of cheese straw dough.
 You will get more uniform straws by piping long lengths of rope and using a sharp knife to cut them into even lengths about 3 to 4 inches long rather than attempting to pipe them the same exact length every time.